taewookim02/Dropdown/README.md

 This document provides guidance on how to utilize the Dropdown component in web projects.
 The component is highly customizable and can be styled using CSS variables.

+_This package is **distributed as ES Modules** and is expected to be used in environments that support module syntax._

 ## Installation

 ```bash